 Denmark checks a lot of boxes for outsiders seeking a retirement home.
 The social safety net is about as strong as exists anywhere.
 Expats will find the country safe, civilized and full of encouragement to ride a bike, enjoy a beach, hike a centuries-old path through a conifer forest or hunker down on a cold evening to savor hot mulled wine – all with some of the world’s happiest people.
 They might even help you pronounce difficult Danish phrases (try saying “red porridge” in their language).
 The combined effect of these distinctly Danish pleasures is sometimes called “hygge,” a term that evokes international admiration.

 Tips on Affording Retirement

-- Consider talking to a financial advisor about retiring overseas.
+- Consider talking to a financial advisor about retiring overseas if you’re looking for help in getting your finances in order.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors to help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Retiring in Denmark has many intricacies.
-In general it’s more expensive than the U.S. But your Social Security and, if you have it, a pension could cover the costs.
+In general, it’s more expensive than in the U.S. But your Social Security and, if you have it, a pension could cover the costs.
 You can estimate your benefit amount with this Social Security calculator.

 Photo credit: ©iStock.com/scanrail, ©iStock.com/pixdeluxe, ©iStock.com/Westersoe